coinkite/BBQr/BBQr.md

 most finalized transactions will be encoded in a single QR with no header or other overhead needed.

-If you want to communicate "file type" and encoding information, you can prepend a fixed header: `B$HP0100` or `B$HT0100`

 ### Size Estimates

 This is the exact number of bytes that can be encoded into the